What to do if you have a lump on your eyelid, or an eyelid that's swollen, sticky, itchy, drooping or twitching.

 - twitching or blinking from time to time – often when you're tired

-How a pharmacist can help with eyelid problems
+A pharmacist can help with eyelid problems

-- if you can buy anything to help, for example cleaning solutions for sticky eyelids
+- if you can buy anything to help – for example, cleaning solutions for sticky eyelids

 - if you need to see an optician or GP